 Varsha Panikar and Saad Nawab discuss the intimacy workshops they conducted to get their non-actor performers ready for their intimate short.

 Ewurakua Dawson-Amoah explains how she channelled her frustration with the surface level activism of the BLM movement into her visual poem 'Gold Token'.

 Art & Fashion, Premiere

-Join the talented filmmakers featured on Directors Notes by submitting your film to the site now (read more on our Submit page).
+Join the talented filmmakers featured on DN daily on Directors Notes by submitting your film now (full submission details here).

 Get a weekly round up of DN interviews delivered straight to your inbox.